 People feel most empowered when they are engaged in meaningful work and have the skills and resources to achieve their goals.
-But for refugees and people seeking asylum, there can be many barriers to finding work.
+For people seeking asylum, there can be many barriers to finding work.

-Some of the biggest ones are understanding the Australian job market and how they can become part of it.
-We work with hundreds of people each year at our Footscray and Dandenong centres to identify their transferable skills and experience, map their employment pathways and teach them effective ways find work.
+Some of the biggest barriers are understanding the Australian job market and how they can become part of it.
+We work with hundreds of people each year at our Footscray and Dandenong centres to identify their transferable skills and experience, map their employment pathway and teach them effective ways to find and sustain employment.

 Getting a grasp of the Australian workplace culture is another barrier; to meet this need we run a job readiness program.
 The program partners people seeing asylum with employment advisors to help them prepare for work, apply for suitable jobs and address any other barriers to employment using a vast array of tools and resources.
 On average we receive over 400 referrals to this program every year.

 As the saying goes – “It’s not what you know, it’s who you know” – which is why we run a structured mentoring program to help refugees and people seeking asylum with professional backgrounds find reliable work and develop career pathways.

 The 12-month program enables people to explore their sector in Australia under their mentor’s guidance, identifying pathways to re-enter the field or related work and connecting to professional networks.
 It also provides broader development opportunities via events throughout the year where mentees can learn about the Australian labour market and ways to improve their employment prospects as well.